-Borrowings: The Senior Notes are fixed rate borrowings and their fair value was determined based on quoted market prices.
+Borrowings: The book value of the senior notes is presented net of deferred financing costs.
+The senior notes are fixed rate borrowings and their fair value was determined based on quoted market prices, excluding the effect of any deferred finance costs.